Star Anise

 Best practices include:

-• Lightly crush pods before use to enhance extraction
+• Lightly crushing the pods before use to improve extraction

-• Use in small to moderate amounts due to strong flavor
+• Using in moderate amounts due to its strong flavor

-• Combine with cinnamon, clove, ginger, or fennel in warming blends
+• Combining with cinnamon, clove, ginger, or fennel in warming blends

-• Add to bath blends for aromatic, relaxing effects
+• Adding to bath blends for aromatic depth and relaxation

-Star anise works best as an aromatic enhancer, bringing cohesion and warmth to formulations.
+Star anise works best as a supporting herb, bringing warmth, sweetness, and cohesion to formulations.

 Best Extraction Practices